Universal Outlier Hypothesis Testing: Universal Multiple Outlier Hypothesis Testing

 \subsection{Models with Known Number of Outliers}

-We start by considering the case in which the number of outliers, denoted by $T > 1,$ is known at the outset, i.e., $\vert S \vert = T,$ for every $S \in \cal{S}$.
-Unlike the model in Section \ref{sec-single} where the outlier coordinate is always distributed according to a fixed distribution $\mu \neq \pi$ regardless of its identity $i = 1, \ldots, M,$ in our model for this subsection, the distributions of different outliers $\mu_i,\ i \in S,$ {\em can} vary across their coordinate indices, $i \in S.$
+We start by considering the case in which the number of outliers, denoted by $T \geq 1$, is known at the outset, i.e., $\vert S \vert = T,$ for every $S \in \cal{S}$.
+Unlike the model in Section \ref{sec-single} where the outlier sequence is always distributed according to a fixed distribution $\mu \neq \pi$ regardless of its identity $i = 1, \ldots, M,$ in our model for this subsection, the distributions of different outlier sequences $\mu_i,\ i \in S,$ {\em can} vary across the indices of the sequences, $i \in S.$